 - There are many types of fuel cells, but they all consist of a cathode, an anode, and an electrolyte that allows positively charged (hydrogen) ions to move between the two sides of the fuel cell.

-- They differ from batteries as they (fuel cells) require the continuous supply of fuel.
+- They differ from batteries as they (fuel cells) require a continuous supply of fuel.

 - Both batteries and fuel cells produce direct current (D.C).